 Kaite O’Reilly is a playwright, radio dramatist, writer, and dramaturg who works in disability arts and culture and mainstream culture.
-She has won many awards for her work, including the Peggy Ramsay Award for YARD (The Bush, London), M.E.N. best play of the year for Perfect (Contact Theatre), Theatre-Wales Award for peeling (Graeae Theatre company) and the Ted Hughes Award for new works in Poetry for her reworking of Aeschylus’s Persians for National Theatre Wales in their inaugural year.
-She was a finalist in the Susan Smith Blackburn Prize in 2009 for her play about memory and brain injury The Almond and the Seahorse.
+She has won many awards for her work, including the Peggy Ramsay Award for YARD (The Bush, London), Manchester Theatre Awards best play of the year for Perfect (Contact Theatre), Theatre-Wales Award for peeling (Graeae Theatre company) and the Ted Hughes Award for new works in Poetry for her reworking of Aeschylus’s Persians for National Theatre Wales in their inaugural year.
+Persians is published by Fair Acre Press in 2019.
+She was a finalist in the Susan Smith Blackburn Prize for her play about memory and brain injury The Almond and the Seahorse and honoured in the 2018 Elliot Hayes for Outstanding Achievement in Dramaturgy for And Suddenly I Disappear: The Singapore/UK ‘d’ Monologues.
 Widely published and produced, she works internationally, with plays translated/produced in eleven countries worldwide.
+Productions in 2019 include peeling, by Taking Flight Theatre, Aesop’s Fables with Unicorn, the Costa Rican premiere of the 9 fridas and a reworking of Orestes in Singapore with Phillip Zarrilli.

 2016 productions included Cosy at Wales Millennium Centre (The Llanarth Group), The Almond and the Seahorse in Estonia and Germany, and the Taiwanese production of the 9 Fridas in Mandarin transferring to Hong Kong Repertory Theatre.